Expert Legal Support for Victims of Serious Motorcycle Accidents in Des Moines, IA

 • If your injuries keep you from working, you can collect for lost wages and loss of earning capacity

-• Items that are irreplaceable or valuable are lost
+• Lost items that are irreplaceable or valuable

 Non-economic damages, often known as general damages, pay motorcycle accident victims for non-monetary losses incurred as a result of the motorcycle crash.
 These forms of damages are sometimes the most significant component of a personal injury claim or lawsuit.
 The following are some examples of general damages: